shaldengeki/python-mal/README.markdown

 Usage
 =====

-Pretty much everything on MAL requires authentication, so you'll want to do that first.
+The `myanimelist.session.Session` class handles requests to MAL, so you'll want to create one first:

     from myanimelist.session import Session
-    s = Session('mal-username', 'mal-password')
+    s = Session()
-    s.login()

 Then if you want to fetch an anime, say, Cowboy Bebop: